Tattoo Pain Chart: Least & Most Painful Places To Get A Tattoo

 What Are The Least Painful Places To Get A Tattoo?

 Getting a tattoo is painful.
-But, there are places on your body that may hurt relatively less when getting tattooed.
+But, there are places on your body that may hurt relatively less during the process.
+Knowing which areas are least painful can also help first-time tattoo seekers make more informed decisions.
 Check out the least painful tattoo spots below:

 1. Upper Or Outer Thigh